 👩🏻🍳 Expert Tips

-- For a real treat, grill the corn on the barbecue before adding it to your mango corn salsa.
-This will result in beautiful grill marks that will look amazing in it’s presentation.
+- For a real treat, grill the corn on the barbecue before adding it to this recipe for corn salsa with mango.
+This will result in beautiful grill marks that will look amazing in it's presentation.

 - It's best to serve this salsa immediately after preparation.
 If you have left-overs, they will store well in an airtight container in your fridge for about 2 days, tops.

 🌽 Recipes You Can Add Salsa To